ContextualAI/contextual-mcp-server/document-agent/README.md

 ## Extensions

-This is a simple prototype to show agentic RAG using purely function calls made possible by the document structure inferred by `/parse` API.
+This is a simple prototype to show agentic RAG using purely function calls made possible by tools leveraging the document structure metadata inferred by `/parse` API.
 In practice, combining this pattern with text/semantic retrieval using [Contextual AI datastores](https://docs.contextual.ai/user-guides/beginner-guide) will allow scaling context for your agent to a corpus with 10-100x more such documents, while supporting complex synthesis and summarization.